sphinx-doc/sphinx/Doc-26/c-api/init.rst

    ``sys.stdout`` and ``sys.stderr`` (however these refer to the same underlying :ctype:`FILE` structures in the C library).

-   The return value points to the first thread state created in the new sub- interpreter.
+   The return value points to the first thread state created in the new sub-interpreter.
 This thread state is made in the current thread state.
    Note that no actual thread is created; see the discussion of thread states below.
 If creation of the new interpreter is unsuccessful, *NULL* is returned; no exception is set since the exception state is stored in the current thread state and there may not be a current thread state.
 (Like all other Python/C API functions, the global interpreter lock must be held before calling this function and is still held when it returns; however, unlike most other Python/C API functions, there needn't be a current thread state on entry.)

    .. index::
       single: Py_Finalize()